robinandeer/robinandeer.github.io/source/blog/2015-07-04-vegan-food-in-stockholm.html.md

 Very tasty vegetarian dumplings, mostly to-go for 92:-.
 I have yet to try the veggo salad which looks amazing.

 ## Babel Deli
+**Middle Eastern** ($).
 Reasonable prices, several vegan options which are clearly marked (!).
 Looks yummy and tastes great!
 Remember you can ask for quinoa instead of bulgur.

+## Organic Green
+**Soul food** ($).Very nice, wholesome vegetarian soul food.
+It seems most dishes aren't 100% vegan but the ones that are probably beat most other options.
+Everything comes with hummous, sallad, and bread.
+And what bread - sublime.
+Grab an extra slice while your at it.